-In addition to academic programs, the Counseling Division provides free assistance for students with life skills, career planning, and crisis intervention.
-Counseling faculty are available to support and empower students in achieving their goals, and to support their academic, professional, and personal well-being.
+In addition to academic programs, the Counseling Division provides free counseling services for students regarding life skills, career planning, and crisis intervention.
+Our counselors work to support and empower students in achieving their academic, professional, and personal goals.

-Counseling is available at no charge to all students enrolled at South Mountain Community College.
-Counselors are also available for faculty and staff consultation.
+Counseling is available, at no charge, to all students enrolled at South Mountain Community College, as well as all faculty and staff.

-- Counseling faculty maintain student privacy as outlined by FERPA (Family Educational Rights and Privacy Act) guidelines, and, like other college representatives, may release information as permitted by FERPA or in circumstances involving the safety of students or others.
-Counseling faculty are mandated by Title IX of the Educational Amendments of 1972 to report knowledge of gender-based or sexual discrimination that involves MCCCD students or employees, including sexual harassment or sexual violence that creates a hostile environment on campus.
+- Counselors are mandated by Title IX of the Education Amendments of 1972 to report knowledge of gender-based or sexual discrimination that involves MCCCD students or employees, including sexual harassment or sexual violence that creates a hostile environment on campus.

 - Maricopa County Crisis Line - 602-222-9444